How to Get Pee (And Pee Stains and Odor) Out of a Mattress

 - As it’s drying, a baking soda residue will have formed.
 Vacuum that up afterward.
 If a stain remains, repeat the process.

-As for pet pee stains, dog urine is almost identical to human urine, so follow the same cleaning routine for a wet puddle or dried stain.
+Dog urine is almost identical to human urine, so the cleaning routine will be essentially the same.
 Feline urine, however, is a whole different animal.
 As any cat owner knows, this stuff reeks.
 That’s because, while it’s still about 95 percent water with some urea, cat urine also contains a feline-specific amino acid called felinine.
 Humans can’t smell it initially, but once it breaks down into sulfurous compounds, watch out.

 To tackle cat urine stains, you can try either of the methods for cleaning up human and dog pee, but you’ll probably need something stronger — a store-bought enzymatic cleaner — to deal with the super-pungent odor.
 So try this method: If the pee is fresh, mop up the liquid with a dry towel like you would for human pee; remember, blot, don’t wipe.
 Once you’ve sopped it all up — or if you’re cleaning dried cat urine — lay a plastic sheet or tarp between the mattress and box spring (or layer a few towels in there), and dump about 4 cups of warm water over the affected area.
 The goal here is to dilute the residual cat urine and knock down the scent.
 Mop up the excess moisture.